tewhatuora/api-standards/docs/api-development/Asynchronous APIs/04-TopicDesign.md

 ### Examples

-Topic design must consider the foreseen use cases of the event.
+Topic design **MUST** consider the foreseen use cases of the event.

-As an example, we can use the publication of an Immunisation administered event.
-When an Immunisation is administered, it is likely that there are a few parties who are interested in this event.
-These may be
+As an example, consider the publication of an Immunisation administered event.
+When an Immunisation is administered, it is likely that there are many parties who are interested in this event.
+These may be:

 - the Aotearoa Immunisation Register (AIR)
 - the Health Consumer's GP Practice